$3.99 Flat Rate Shipping* Click here for details

-Cheese is a preserved form of milk made by using live cultures to transform the milk through chemical process, and then by the coagulation, pressing, and salting of the milk protein casein.
-Cheese is popular for its versatility, longevity, portability, and nutritional value.
+Cheese is a preserved form of milk made by the coagulation, draining or pressing, and salting of the milk proteins and fats.
+It is popular for its versatility, longevity, portability, and nutritional value.
 Cheese is a stable food with a longer shelf life than milk, and it is an affordable food for any budget.
 There are numerous styles, shapes, tastes, and textures of cheese, all developed in different regions, climates, and cultures of the world.

 Where Did Cheesemaking Begin?

-The tradition of cheesemaking dates back into the fog of unknown historical roots.
-It is an ancient practice pictured in the murals of the Egyptian tombs.
-The making of cheese is described also in Homer’s Odyssey, a very early Grecian work of literature thought to date back to around the 8th century BCE.
+The tradition of cheesemaking dates back quite far.
+It is an ancient practice pictured in the murals of the Egyptian tombs and described in Homer’s Odyssey, from the 8th Century, BCE.

-Animal skins and internal organs were used frequently in the early days, so it is likely that some farmer merely filled an inflated animal stomach with milk to carry or store it for a time.
-The lining of animal stomachs contain the enzymes used in cheesemaking even now, so maybe when the shepherd returned to retrieve his milk, or the hearthkeeper went to pour milk for her cooking, the vessel was full of curds and whey.
-Drainage and salt is all that was needed to make this new, exciting food into what we know as cheese today.
+In the early days, animal skins and internal organs were used as containers, so it is likely that someone filled an inflated animal stomach with milk to carry or store for a time.
+The lining of the animal’s stomach provided the enzymes necessary to coagulate the curds and separate them from the whey.
+At some point, the curds and whey were discovered.
+Draining and salt is all that was needed to make this new, exciting food into what we know as cheese today.

 Why Is Making Cheese at Home Better?

-Homemade cheese may be an option for individuals with lactose intolerance, for a huge amount of the naturally occurring lactose within milk is consumed and transformed by live bacteria into more easily digestible lactic acid during cheese making.
-(Consult with your health care professional before eating cheese if you have concerns about lactose intolerance.)
+Homemade cheese may be an option for individuals with lactose intolerance.
+A large amount of the naturally occurring lactose in milk is consumed and transformed by live bacteria into more easily digestible lactic acid during cheese making.*

 Updating your cart...